-Highest Lowest 1 Turbidity is a measure of the cloudiness of the water.
+1 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 The major sources of turbidity include soil runoff.
-2 Combined Uranium data for the West Bank is from 2017 (the most recent data available from the LA Dept. of Health).
-3 The MCL for Beta Particles is 4 mrem/yr.
+2 The MCL for Beta Particles is 4 mrem/yr.
 EPA considers 50 pCi/L to be the level of concern for Beta Particles and uses 50 pCi/L as a screening level.
-4 Total Organic Carbon Removal is reported here as the ratio of TOC removal credits to that required by regulation.
-5 Unregulated contaminants are those that don't yet have a drinking water standards et by EPA.
+3 Total Organic Carbon Removal is reported here as the ratio of TOC removal credits to that required by regulation.
+4 Unregulated contaminants are those that don't yet have a drinking water standard set by EPA.
 Monitoring for these contaminants helps EPA decide whether these contaminants should have a standard.
+See www.epa.gov/dwucmr.

-See www.epa.gov/dwucrr.
-N/A = not applicable ND = not detected Accomms and definitions on facing page
+N/A = not applicable ND = not detected